Schedule Your Free Consultation

 That’s where many people find themselves stuck.
 They wait too long to reach out for legal help, and by the time they try, it’s too late.

-What the Law Says About the Florida Statute of Limitations for a Car Accident
+What the Law Says About the Statute of Limitations on Car Accidents in Florida

 Florida’s limits on car accident cases are clear, and it’s important to understand what they mean for your case: